-In the fourth kingdom of the planet Vosj, during King Attim’s reign, it was two days before teenage Brodia got her second whipping.
+In the fourth kingdom of the planet Vosj, during King Attim’s reign, teenage Brodia would soon suffer her second whipping.

-Years in the sun gave her a dark complexion, emphasizing a lighter scar on her chin, a trophy from a preteen misadventure.
+Years in the sun gave her a dark complexion, emphasizing a lighter scar on her chin from a preteen misadventure.
 Brodia accepted that her lean face, high cheekbones, and button nose gave her an odd appearance.
-Plus, the scowling women undoubtedly had opinions about her pear-green beret and men’s clothes.
+Plus, these frowning women held opinions about her pear-green beret and the men’s clothes she preferred to wear.

 Ahead, she saw her friend Missus Kella sitting in the rain.
-Hurrying to her side, she squatted beside the beggar and gasped at the smell of stale urine.
-She couldn’t bear to see her friend so neglected.
-Brodia tapped the crazy old widow’s begging bowl.
+Hurrying to the beggar’s side, she squatted, gasping at the reek of stale urine.
+She couldn’t bear to see her friend neglected, so Brodia tapped the crazy old widow’s begging bowl.
 “C’mon Kindness, let’s gets you outta this rain.
 I’ve gots dried meat for you today.”

-Missus Kella had been that woman who always had time to help others.
-Every village had one.
+Missus Kella was the type who helped others.
+Every village had at least one.
 Then, last winter, her husband died of a fever, causing something to snap in her mind.
 Now Widemouth needed another do-gooder.
-And Brodia dreaded becoming trapped in that role, left behind by Adventure to marry a well-intentioned farmboy.
+Brodia dreaded becoming trapped in that role, left behind by Adventure to marry a well-intentioned farm-boy.

-Brodia tried to pull up the heavyset woman.
-Glancing around, she sought help from the market, but none of the women came to her aid.
-Tugging on her ear, she turned back to the beggar.
+Brodia tried to pull up the heavyset woman as she glanced around for help.
+However, none of the women came to her aid.
+With a tug of her ear, she turned back to the beggar.
 “Kindness, you’re too heavy for me.”

-Suddenly she collapsed into Missus Kella as waves of dizziness seized her mind.
+Suddenly waves of dizziness collapsed her into Missus Kella.
 Brodia twisted away, hugging her stomach as she retched.
-Bewildered, she forced herself to take a deep breath and hold it to slow the world spinning around her.
+Bewildered, she held a deep breath to slow the world spinning around her.

 Screams pulled her attention to the market, where she saw a gray-dressed man sitting cross-legged, floating above the throng.
 All around, women scattered like mice fleeing a cat.
-The wizard – for what else could he be? – stared at her like a farmer assessing a pig for the market.
+The wizard—for what else could he be?—stared at her like a farmer assessing a pig for slaughter.
 Even the rain avoided him, splashing off an invisible roof above his head.
-However, the scariest things were his eyes that glowed in the shadows of his short-peaked wizard’s hat.
+However, the scariest thing were his eyes glowing in the shadows of his short-peaked wizard’s hat.

-Brodia clutched Missus Kella’s shoulder to steady herself.
-No man would find her defenseless again.
-Clenching her fists to suppress the dizziness, she compelled herself to stand and glare back, letting the rain splash off her face.
+Brodia clutched Missus Kella’s shoulder, determined that no man would find her defenseless again.
+Clenching her fists to suppress the dizziness, she compelled herself to glare back, letting the rain splash off her face.

-The wizard broke off the staring contest when he rose higher and flew to the north.
+After breaking off the staring contest, the wizard rose higher as he flew to the north.
 She could breathe again as her vertigo vanished with the departing wizard.

 Soon the women milled around, gossiping in excited tones at the wonder they had seen.
 While Brodia only felt dread at how the wizard stared at her.
 There was a knowing to his sparkling eyes.
-He had seen her and ignored everyone else.
-Glancing down, she saw Missus Kella’s dark eyes staring straight ahead, giving no clue whether she saw the gray wizard.
+He had seen her while ignoring everyone else.
+She glanced down, seeing Missus Kella’s dark eyes staring straight ahead, offering no clue whether she saw the gray wizard.

 “Brodia, can I help?”
 Her dear friend, Hirin, squeezed through the crowd to join her.
 When he squatted down, he pulled back his head, wrinkling his nose.

-She flashed her Ma’s green eyes at the blond farmboy.
-“Sure you can, Slowness.”
-She gave him a thankful squeeze on his well-muscled forearm.
+She flashed her Ma’s green eyes at the blond farm-boy.
+“Sure, Slowness.”
+She gave him a squeeze on his well-muscled forearm.
 “Help me gets Widow Kella over near the Meeting Hall and into somes shelter.”

-Each took an arm as they guided Kella across the corner of the village square.
+They held Kella’s arms as they guided her across the village square’s corner.
 At the side of the Meeting Hall, Brodia found a dry spot beside the bell tower.
 “Sit here, Kindness.”
-And the simple-minded woman plopped down without a word.
+The simple-minded woman plopped down without a word.

 Brodia placed a piece of dried meat in the woman’s hand before pushing it up to her mouth.
-The old widow smiled when she tasted it.
+The old widow smiled at its flavor.
 “Stay outta the rain.
 I’ll be backs tomorrow to checks on you.”